EN PT JA

 Francis Xavier and the Jesuit Mission in Japan

-Arriving in Kagoshima in 1549, the Navarrese co-founder of the Society of Jesus launched one of the most ambitious evangelisation campaigns in history.
+Arriving in Kagoshima in 1549, the Navarrese co-founder of the Society of Jesus launched one of the most ambitious evangelization campaigns in history.
 His two years in Japan set the course for decades of religious and cultural transformation.

 Tanegashima, 1543: First Contact and the Gun that Changed Japan